cwe-ut/wmlviewer/README.md

 2. Ability to adjust server calls to a specified date range
 3. Expand library of observed properties and units
 4. As variations in WaterML services are identified, expand parsing functions accordingly
+5. Identify additional desired features
-5. Creation of API documentation
+6. Creation of API documentation

 Demo